BlaShadow/Hipnos-PM2/README.md

     gulp dev

-Compile all scripts (controllers,services,app) into one single js file and include into index.html
+Compile & uglyfy all scripts (controllers,services,app) into one single js file and include into index.html

     gulp prod